LionelDraghi/ArchiCheck/Tests/1_Command_Line/Readme.txt

 exit with a non null return code.
 Note that normal use is overly tested in other tests, so here mainly error situations are tested.
+Note also that quiet and verbose mode (-q / -v) are also tested in other test.

 Test: Help options
 Test that the -h, --help or no command line will put :